Save 50% off everything with code CYBERMONDAY2025!

 Rolling Pins in the Play Dough Center

-I prefer to use a countertop in the classroom if available because tasks like rolling doh are best done in a standing position.
+I like using a countertop for play dough in the classroom if possible because it’s easier to do tasks like rolling doh while standing.
 Young children don’t have much upper body strength.
-They usually end up standing or kneeling when they play with dough, even if chairs are provided.
+When they play with dough, they usually end up standing or kneeling, even if chairs are provided.
 A standing position allows children a better angle at which they can roll and manipulate the dough.

 Purple Play Dough